terryyin/lizard/README.md

                         Adding this option to ignore them -t WORKING_THREADS, --working_threads=WORKING_THREADS
                         number of working threads.
 The default value is 1.
+  -d, --find_duplicates
+                        Find and skip analysis for file duplicates.
 ```
 ##Example use
 ### Analyze a folder recursively: lizard mahjong_game/src